cncf/tag-runtime/wg/whitepapers/edge-native-application-principles.md

 ## What is Edge?

 Edge computing is a paradigm which brings data processing closer to the source, for example, robot control in a factory.

-Edge computing is a paradigm which brings data processing closer to the source, for example, robot control in a factory.
 Over the next five years edge computing will become more ubiquitous as the industry is estimated to grow [38.9% from 2022 to 2030](https://www.grandviewresearch.com/industry-analysis/edge-computing-market).
 Companies are seeing the following benefits of having computing power at the edge:

 - Reduced latency